subzerocks/MKMEye/README.md

 ### Some Notes

 - I tried to only match the art and the full card image.
-The cropped art card works best if you use the original MV settings.
+From various tests I decided to go with matching the full card, it works pretty well.
-- If you need a tool to crop art from images, i.e. the widly known xlhq images, it is included in this repo too.
+- If you need a tool to crop art from images anyways, i.e. the widly known xlhq images, it is included in this repo too.
+For the process is has not much use anymore.
 - Tool adds articles with MKM AVG prices, if you are luck, this works very well with the price update of my MKMTool project which could be found here: https://github.com/alexander-pick/MKMTool
 - Watch what you add to mkm, don't blame me if you add something twice or somethign wrong - this tool does not replace a brain.